Pediatric UrologyBattle Building

 Voiding Dysfunction Clinic

 Though potty training begins in the toddler years, some children continue to have problems with elimination for years.
-Poor elimination habits or dysfunctional elimination syndrome can be learned during the potty training years that cause problems later on, or a medical condition could be the underlying cause.
-We offer a thorough evaluation that first emphasizes ruling out significant kidney or bladder problems.
+Poor elimination habits learned during the potty training years or dysfunctional elimination syndrome may cause problems later on.
+A medical condition could also be the underlying cause.

-We also offer services for children and adolescents who have problems with bowel and bladder function, including:
+We offer services for children and adolescents who have problems with bowel and bladder function, including:

 - Dysfunctional elimination syndrome